BarkleyREI/brei-pattern-scaffold/docs/development/02-how-to.md

 ## Theme

-BarkleyREI uses a custom Fractal theme.
+Barkley uses a custom Fractal theme.
 The theme can be found on GitHub here: [https://github.com/BarkleyREI/rei-cursion](https://github.com/BarkleyREI/rei-cursion)